LindySez | Recipes

 • 4 cups cooked jasmine or brown rice

-• Additional onion slices or mint or both
+• Additional onion slices or mint for garnish

-• LindySez: If you like it saucier then simply double the sauce
+LindySez: If you like it saucier, double the sauce ingredients

 Instructions

-• In a skillet or saucepan, bring a small amount of water to a boil; add the carrots, snow peas, and sugar snap peas.
-Simmer for 2 - 3 minutes, remove from heat and drain into a colander.
-Immediately plunge into cold water to stop the cooking process.
-Drain well.
+Blanch the Vegetables: In a skillet or saucepan, bring a small amount of water to a boil; add the carrots, snow peas, and sugar snap peas.
+Simmer for 1 - 2 minutes.
+Using a strainer or slotted spoon, remove the vegetables from the simmering water and immediately plunge into cold water to stop the cooking process.
+Drain well and set-aside.

-• When the chicken is just about cooked, add the green onion/mint mixture, stir well.
-Then pour in the sauce.
-Stir fry for a minute or two, or until the sauce thickens slightly.
+Add the Sauce: Give the sauce. a good stir then pour in and stir fry for a minute or two, or until the sauce thickens slightly.
+Taste and adjust for seasonings.

-• Serve over cooked jasmine or brown rice.
-Top with thinly sliced green onion tops or fresh mint slices.
-Or both ...
+• Serve over cooked jasmine rice for a softer more floral flavor, or brown rice for a nuttier flavor.
+Garnich with thinly sliced green onion tops or fresh mint slices..

 Nutrition